-- Be informed of his or her rights as a patient prior to the start of the surgical procedure.
-The patient may appoint a representative to receive this information should he or she so desire.
+- Be informed about Patient Rights before the surgical procedure begins.
+The patient may appoint a representative to receive this information.

-- Exercise these rights without regard to age, race, sex, national origin, religion, culture, disability, economic status, or source of payment for care.
+- Exercise Patient Rights without regard to age, race, gender, national origin, religion, culture, disability, economic status, or source of payment for care.

 - Access protective and advocacy services or have these services accessed on the patient’s behalf.

-- Knowledge of the name of the physician who has primary responsibility for coordinating his/her care and the names and professional relationships of other physicians and healthcare providers who will see him/her.
+- Know the name of the physician with primary responsibility for coordinating the patient’s care, and the names and professional relationships of other physicians and healthcare providers who will provide care.

-- The patient has a right to change providers if other qualified providers are available.
+- Change providers if other qualified providers are available.

-- Be advised if the physician has a financial interest in the surgery center.
+- Know whether physicians hold financial interest in the surgery center.

-- Participate in the development and implementation of his or her plan of care and actively participate in decisions regarding his/her medical care.
-To the extent permitted by law, this includes the right to request and/or refuse treatment.
+- Participate in the development and implementation of the clinical plan of care and actively participate in decisions regarding clinical care.
+As permitted by law, this includes the right to request and/or refuse treatments and procedures.

-- Confidential treatment of all communications and records pertaining to his/her care and his/her stay at the facility.
-His/ her written permission will be obtained before his/her medical records can be made available to anyone not directly concerned with his/her care.
+- Confidential treatment of all communications and records pertaining to care at the surgery center.
+The patient gives written permission to release clinical information to those not directly providing care.

-- Receive information in a manner that he/she understands.
-Communication with the patient will be effective and provided in a manner that facilitates understanding by the patient.
-Written information will be appropriate to the age, understanding, and language of the patient.
-Communications will be specific to the patient’s vision, speech, hearing, and cognitive status.
+- Receive information as best understood by the patient.
+Communication with the patient is effective and provided to facilitate the patient’s understanding.
+Written information is appropriate to the age, understanding, and language of the patient.
+Communications are specific to the patient’s vision, speech, hearing, and cognitive status.

-- Access information contained in his or her medical record within a reasonable time frame.
+- Access clinical record information within a reasonable time.

-- Be advised of contact information for the center, state, or federal agency to whom complaints can be reported, as well as contact information for the Office of the Medicare Beneficiary Ombudsman
+- Know surgery center contact information, the State or Federal agency to whom complaints can be reported, and contact information for the Office of the Medicare Beneficiary Ombudsman

-- Full support and respect of all patient rights should the patient choose to participate in research, investigation and/or clinical trials.
-This includes the patient’s right to a full informed consent process as it relates to the research, investigation and/ or clinical trial.
-All information provided to subjects will be contained in the medical record or research file, along with the consent form(s).
+- Full support and respect of all patient rights if the patient participates in research projects.
+This includes the patient’s right to grant informed consent as related to the research project.
+Information given to participants is recorded in the clinical record or research file.

-- Examine and receive an explanation of his/her bill regardless of source of payment.
+- Examine and receive an explanation of charges and costs, regardless of payment source.

-- Have all patient rights apply to the person who may have legal responsibility to make decisions regarding medical care on behalf of the patient.
+- Have all Patient Rights apply to the person delegated legal responsibility to make clinical care decisions on behalf of the patient.